 Remember the necessary amount of liquid for your body is 1.5 – 2 l a day or 30-35ml of liquid on each kg of your body weight.
 And at least a half of it should be non-caffeine, non-sugar drinks (=water).

 Aim to establish your eating schedule and have 3 main meals per day – breakfast (protein rich drink), lunch (1 small cup of soup & 1 small cup of thin yogurt), and dinner (a protein rich drink and or fruit squash), and 2-3 ‘snack’ meals (for ex. a cup of milk,) between 3 main meals.
 Drink water between all meals.

 Avoid sparkling drinks, alcohol, any liquid with bits, fluids with excess sugar and fats – those can make you feel sick or cause rejecting.

-Supplements and medications – Dr Olegs Kozlovskis recommends starting vitamin and mineral supplements 2 weeks post bariatric surgery.
-For the first period PO all vitamins and minerals can be used in chewable or liquid form, if you find hard to have them in tablets.
-If you are on other medicines, you can crush them and space out the pills at least 5-10 minutes apart.
+Supplements and medications – our bariatric surgeon Dr Olegs Kozlovskis recommends starting vitamin and mineral supplements 2 weeks post bariatric surgery.
+For the first period all vitamins and minerals can be used in chewable or liquid form, if you find hard to have them in tablets.
+If you are on other medicines, you may crush them and space out the pills at least 5-10 minutes apart.